Club Directory by Alphabet

-The Circus Club aims to bring the newly flourishing art form of circus to Bates College.
-We explore different areas of circus, primarily aerials (such as silks and aerial hoop) and juggling, in addition to acrobatics, unicycling, diablo and other skills.
-Through weekly meetings, we work on strength, flexibility, and technique in a relaxed but focused setting tailored to the interest of club members.
-Circus Club is open to everyone of all levels of experience, and we are happy to help anyone with a passion learn the arts of circus!
+The Circus Club brings the newly flourishing art form of circus to Bates College.
+We explore different areas of circus, primarily aerials (such as silks and aerial hoop) and juggling, in addition to acrobatics, unicycling, walking on stilts, diabolo, and other skills.
+Through weekly meetings, we work on strength, flexibility, and technique in a relaxed, low-pressure setting tailored to the interest of club members.
+Circus Club is open to everyone of all levels of experience (many of our members have no prior circus experience at all), and we are happy to help anyone learn the arts of circus!

 We are a group of students interested in classics and the ancient world!
 We meet biweekly to discuss different topics, help each other with our work, show films, go on trips to museums such as the MFA, and bring in fascinating speakers!